ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 For the application profile of {{RFC9594}} defined in this document, a scope entry includes the name of an OSCORE group and the set of roles to take in that OSCORE group as a set of permissions.
 Specifically:

 * The object identifier ("Toid") is a CBOR text string, specifying the group name for the scope entry.
+As defined later in {{sec-interface-GM}}, a group's name matches with the GROUPNAME segment within the URI path of the group-membership resource and corresponding sub-resources that are associated with that group and hosted at the Group Manager.
+Therefore, a group name has to be consistent with the semantics of URI path segments (see {{Section 3.3 of RFC3986}}).

 * The permission set ("Tperm") is a CBOR unsigned integer with value R, specifying the role(s) that the Client wishes to take in the group (REQ1).
 The value R is computed as follows.